qinguorui2001/tp/docs/UserGuide.md

 Format: `show INDEX`

 Examples:
-* `show 2` renders the 2nd person’s assignment list on the right side of the app.
+* `show 1` renders the first person’s assignment list on the right side of the app.
 * The index refers to the index shown in the displayed person list.
   ![result for 'show assignment list'](images/userguide/showAssignmentListResult.png)